Who I am?

 Do I still hope for remission?
 Of course, but for me, given that it's been a few months shy of four years, the chances are slim.
 So, I am doing my best to rely on my support system, to modify life to the best of my ability, and to accept what is.
 I always believe in any and all research that is done for this condition.
 There is still no known cure.
 There have been new developments...maybe one day...all of us on this never-ending boat ride (not everyone gets it from being on a boat, either) will truly dock on terra firma again.

-over 2 years agoI am 46 years old and got the following symptoms after going on a 10 day cruise (debarked August 10, 2014).
+almost 3 years agoI am 46 years old and got the following symptoms after going on a 10 day cruise (debarked August 10, 2014).
 Dizzy/swaying/tingling/trampoline walking feeling in head, headache, headache when focusing on computer, sensitivity to complex light, fatigue, feeling like it's difficult/painful to focus eyes, difficulty staying on task.
 I feel more normal riding/driving in a car.
 Quality of life has decreased dramatically...it's been difficult trying to work full-time as well as to be a mom.
 I am hoping and praying for a remission for myself all the others affected by this.

-over 2 years agoI am currently 2 weeks into my second episode of MdDS.
+almost 3 years agoI am currently 2 weeks into my second episode of MdDS.
 My first was in May of 2011 after a 7 day cruise.
 I knew something didn't feel right as soon as I set foot on land, but I figured it would pass within a few hours once I got my "land legs" back.
 It did not pass, it got worse as the days went on.
 That episode lasted 2 months.
 I was in remission for a little over 3 years and thought I'd be alright as long as I didn't go on any more cruises, take any real long boat rides, or long flights.
 I went kayaking, paddle boating, rode amusement park rides, and took short ferry rides over the past 3 years.
 I never hesitated before floating on a raft in my new swimming pool this year.
 That's what triggered this episode!
 Now, everything I do is altered or modified in some way.
 I feel a constant gravitational pull, as if the room is slanted and the floor feels uneven when I walk, and feels sort of like walking on a boat or a dock.
 I have to lean against the shower wall to wash my hair, I have to prop my knee against my bathroom cabinet to dry and style my hair, I have to lean against the kitchen counter or hold on to something to prepare my family's dinner, I have to focus on my destination and visually prepare my path before walking across the room or across a store or restaurant, etc. My cognition and short term memory seem to be more affected this time.
 I have had a migraine for 2 solid weeks now.
 All because I floated on a raft in my pool that day?
 And nobody can really tell us why...that might be the most frustrating part of all.
 Nobody can say, "this is why it happens, this is what is going on in your brain, this is what to expect, this is how long it will last, it will go away, it won't go away, it will come back, it won't come back, this is how we treat it...."
 Nobody can tell us these things.
 I am an RN and am currently off work on short term disability.
 I cannot safely take care of my patients right now.
 Short term disability only lasts so long, so I'm hoping this episode passes quickly.
 My husband and I also own a pizzeria, and I'm having a very difficult time functioning in the kitchen.
 I've been creating more confusion than anything.
 It's very frustrating for my family and takes a toll on my marriage.
 I am beyond ready to get back to my life.

-over 2 years agoWent on a 7 day cruise beginning of June 2014 and have now rocked continuously for 3 months.
+almost 3 years agoWent on a 7 day cruise beginning of June 2014 and have now rocked continuously for 3 months.
 Taking Valium 2mg 2x/day keeps my symptoms at a 3/4.
 Without Valium they are at a 5/6.
 Main symptoms include rocking, gravitational pull, fatigue, nausea, some sensitivity to flickering lights.
 I am able to work 40 hours a week, plus lots of volunteer hours at my church.
 So, I am able to keep doing life, but I feel crummy almost all the time.
 Hoping for more research to help us get off the boat!

-over 2 years agoI have always been somewhat motion sensitive.
+almost 3 years agoI have always been somewhat motion sensitive.
 In my 20s I worked on fishing boats in the Bering Sea twice for two months at sea each time.
 After those stints it took me about a month to get my land legs back (and quit smelling like a fish).
 Train trips left me feeling like I was still on the tracks for a couple of weeks.
 Then in March 2014, I flew home from Maui to Portland, OR.
 Since them I haven't stopped rocking.
 I've had PT, CAT and MRI, showing nothing wrong.
 I've had to cut my work as a teacher back to half-time this year, and am lucky my district is supporting me in a 50% disability.
 Teaching a full day left me too fatigued to function when I got home.
 I am not doing any medication for this, and since I've joined the Facebook support group, I have found that my symptoms are not as severe as many others.
 But it does cause me alarm for the quality of my life as I am on the cusp of retirement and was looking forward to fishing trips in Mexico with my husband.
 I feel like I walk on the surface of a trampoline all the time and also feel gravitational pulls regularly.
 But I haven't had nausea, vision or migraine problems that some people have.
 I find daily walking to be important to help me keep up my stamina for balancing.
 I find putting music on in my classroom (I teach technology) and putting rhythm into my steps as a circulate among students helps keep my soul happy and my mind off the MdDS.
 I will go for Dr. Dai's treatment at Mt.
 Sinai in November and am scheduled to participate in Dr. Cha's study in Omaha in the spring.
 Knowing that if I don't go into remission within a year that I might have this the rest of my life is scary.
 I've got too much living left to do, and I'd rather not do it rocking.

-over 2 years agoWas diagnosed after almost 2 years of constant rocking, swaying, bobbing and dizziness and imbalance.
+almost 3 years agoWas diagnosed after almost 2 years of constant rocking, swaying, bobbing and dizziness and imbalance.
 I experience the symptoms whether moving around or sitting down and they are only eased when driving in a car or lying flat on my belly.

 It is a cruel illness which has days of ups and downs (literally) and once you feel like you might see a light at the end of the tunnel, that light is quickly snuffed out within moments to a day.